Hood River Police – Police Facility Planning

 Hood River’s Police Officers will keep residents and visitors safe under any circumstance.
 The question for the Hood River community is whether their police facility is an obstacle to overcome, or an asset that helps, Officers in their duties.
 The Hood River Police Department has operated in a series of generic office spaces for as long as records exist.
 Similar to a doctor in a hospital, chef in a kitchen, or teacher in a classroom, policing is a specialized field that benefits from a purpose-built facility.
 Modern policing facilities support effective policing in some of the following ways:

 - Separated and specifically designed victim interview rooms vs. rooms for in-custody interrogations

 - Temporary holding cells so officers don’t have to personally control all in-custody suspects

-- Automated systems, such as evidence storage lockers that maintain chain of custody without manual processing
+- Technology enabled systems, such as evidence storage lockers that maintain chain of custody without time-consuming manual processing

 - Modern public safety seismic standards with emergency power for disaster resilience

 - Onsite training room for regular skills instruction without the need to travel out of town on duty

 Has the facility planning process changed as a result of the Black Lives Matter movement?